b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 OK, time for the next question.

-For `mortgage1` which one is more worth it: to overpay it every month with \$200 dollars or to overpay it only once, let's say in month 13, with \$20,000?
+For `mortgage1` which one is more worth it: to overpay it every month with \$200 or to overpay it only once, let's say in month 13, with \$20,000?

 ```jl
 s = """